caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

     *list* *of float*, *optional*, *default = 1*

     G-Jones time solution interval.
-The parameter cal_time_chunk above should a multiple of Gsols_time.
-0 means a single solution for the full time chunk.
+The parameter cal_timeslots_chunk above should a multiple of Gsols_time.
+0 means a single solution for the full time of the observations.

   **Gsols_channel**

     *list* *of float*, *optional*, *default = 0*

     G-Jones frequency solution interval.
-The parameter cal_frq_chunk above should a multiple of Gsols_channel.
-0 means a single solution for the full frequency chunk.
+The parameter cal_channel_chunk above should a multiple of Gsols_channel.
+0 means a single solution for the full frequency range in a channel.

   **Bjones**